(613) 542-1818 (tel)

 Wendy acts as a mediator and also as counsel to clients who wish or need to attend a mediation involving estates or powers of attorney issues.

-When acting as a mediator, Wendy takes the role of an educator and neutral facilitator using the law of estates and her over twenty years of experience as a guide toward a fair settlement for the family.
+When acting as a mediator, Wendy takes the role of an educator and neutral facilitator using the law of estates and her over twenty-five years of experience as a guide toward a fair settlement for the family.
 Wendy also listens to the family’s history and dynamics to better assist in formulating an acceptable resolution for all involved.

 With the growing cost of litigation and the delays in the court system, estate mediation has become an important vehicle for resolving estate disputes in Ontario.